joshualeejunyi/tp/docs/DeveloperGuide.md

 **Step 3 - Command Validation**: The input is then validated using `WorkoutValidator` class to ensure that the command and parameters provided meet the expected format and criteria for processing.

 **Step 4 - Command Execution**: The appropriate action is taken by the `WorkoutManager` class.
-- Creating: If the user wants to create a new workout plan, `WorkoutManager` creates a new `Workout` instance and adds it to the `ActivityManager's activitySet`.
+- Creating: If the user wants to create a new workout plan, `WorkoutManager` creates a new `Workout` instance and adds it to the `WorkoutManager's activitySet`.
 - Editing: When editing a workout plan, `WorkoutManager` locates the existing `Workout`, updates its details, and then updates the `activitySet` accordingly.
 - Deleting: To delete a workout plan, `WorkoutManager` finds the targeted `Workout` in the `activitySet` and removes it.
 - Listing: For listing workout plans, `WorkoutManager` retrieves all the workouts from the `activitySet` and formats them into a list for display.